 - 1. Power off the Bass Bot. - 2.
 Power back on again while pressing [PATTERN CLEAR].
-A full 'spectrum' of color will display across the Bass Bot in a frozen state. - Now press [PATTERN CLEAR] again and hold it until the PITCH MODE LED turns off (approximately five seconds). - 4.
+A full 'spectrum' of color will display across the Bass Bot in a frozen state. - 3.
+Now press [PATTERN CLEAR] again and hold it until the PITCH MODE LED turns off (approximately five seconds). - 4.
 Release the button and your Bass Bot will reboot with an entirely new set of Preset Patterns but will not affect your patterns in User Pattern Memory.

 When you've auditioned all the presets to your satisfaction you can quickly reset all presets instead of manually re-generating new presets one at a time.
 This is a great way to get fresh presets quickly that you can use immediately.
-Results are always different and will be unique to your Bass Bot.
-So don't be shy explore what cherries may await to come up and be picked!

 Tip!
-See how the Bass Bot creates patterns you like or parts of a pattern.
-Copy a preset pattern to Write Mode and enter Pitch Mode.
-See how a pattern is created as a teaching tool for your own riffs!
+See how the Bass Bot creates patterns you like.
+Find a preset pattern you like and copy it to Pattern Write Mode.
+Enter Pitch Mode to inspect the pattern as a teaching tool for making your own riffs!

-Lesson 15 Pattern Backup Procedures (MIDI Mode)
+Lesson 18 Software Maintenance Pattern Backup (MIDI Mode)